 1

-cally derive the bare primordial scalar amplitude by holographically reconstructing a single
+bare primordial scalar amplitude by holographically reconstructing a single geometric bond

-geometric bond strain (1/K) across the 8 triangular faces defining the 2D local boundary,
+strain (1/K) across the 8 triangular faces defining the local cuboctahedral boundary, proving

 s